 Social Media is the new king of the internet.
 Around 2 billion people use Facebook every day, so whoever your target customer is, there’s a good chance they are using Facebook or any other social media.

 That is why social media ads have become one of the integral parts of marketing campaigns.
-In 2019, marketers worldwide spent more than $89 billion on social media ads.
-Sounds huge, right?

-So unless you want to miss out on a huge chunk of customers, social media should be a big part of your holiday marketing strategy.
+So, unless you want to miss out on a huge chunk of customers, social media should be a big part of your holiday marketing strategy.

 People like to see something done by others before they decide to do that by themselves.
 Offering the best deal of the town is essential, but showing them how much you sold last year is a mind game that pays off more.